 As of 2021, Louise Rodrigues is active on social media.
-She was available on platforms like Facebook and Twitter, but she had yet to join Instagram.
+She was available on platforms like Facebook and Twitter but had yet to join Instagram.

 Louise Rodrigues Job, Net Worth, Education, and Career

-In a career spanning more than two and a half decades, Louise worked in a number of capacities, including writer, producer, and crew members.
+In a career spanning more than two and a half decades, Louise worked in several capacities, including writer, producer, and crew member.
 She began her career at Channel 7 Sydney, Australia.

 In 1997, Louise produced and directed a TV movie called The Making of a Child Star.
 Over the years, she has written and produced other TV movies such as Paparazzi (1998) and Sexy Swimsuits (1998).
-The exact net worth of Louise Rodrigues was not known.
+The exact net worth of Louise Rodrigues was not known as of February 2023.
 But she seems to be well-off and to live a fulfilling life with her family.

 Louise Rodrigues & Phil Keoghan: Dating, Wedding, Children

-At this writing, Louise Rodrigues was still married for a long time to her husband Phil Keoghan, a New Zealand TV personality known for hosting shows such as The Amazing Race, Tough as Nails, No Opportunity Wasted, Le Ride, and so on.
+At this writing, Louise Rodrigues was still married for a long time to her husband, Phil Keoghan, a New Zealand TV personality known for hosting shows such as The Amazing Race, Tough as Nails, and No Opportunity Wasted, Le Ride, and so on.

 Louise and her husband have been married for decades, but the exact date of their wedding is a well-guarded secret.
 The couple, however, was not private in the most daring way to renew their marital vows.
 Louise and Phil renewed their vows underwater while hand-feeding sharks.

 The couple had a grown-up daughter named Elle from their marriage.
 The family of three lived in Los Angeles, California, but also owned houses in Matarangi, New Zealand, and Westport.
-In addition to sharing a lovely family, Louise and Phil have also become professional partners.
-Louise has been a producer in a number of Phil’s projects, including No Opportunity, Wasted, Phil Rides Across America, Flying High with Phil Keoghan, and Aerial New Zealand.
+In addition to sharing a lovely family, Louise and Phil have become professional partners.
+Louise has been a producer in several Phil’s projects, including No Opportunity, Wasted, Phil Rides Across America, Flying High with Phil Keoghan, and Aerial New Zealand.

 More about Louise Rodrigues husband Phil Keoghan